 Hang on to your hats, folks!
 Something big is about to happen: it’s a recipe post.
+Even better: it’s a recipe for Turkey Cranberry Meatloaf.
+And it might be my favorite thing I’ve ever made.

 My white blood cell count was up to 3 times what it should be, and – without putting too fine a point on it – there was an awful lot of stuff coming up out of my mouth that should have exited my body from another orifice.
 Yes.
 I was taken out by the “Thing”.
 Even my therapist’s office did not escape the ravages of the “Thing”.
 Thanks goodness for garbage cans lined with plastic bags, located close at hand.
 Oh, and tissues.
 Thank goodness for tissues.
 Boxes of tissues.
 So that was 3 days and 2 nights of my life last weekend; and brought the number of ER visits in the last 6 weeks to 2.
 I like to think I am done for the year now, thank you very much.